 - Don’t choose a theme as we’re going to put a professional theme on the blog in the next section

 - Click Install.
 Let the script do its magic.
-When it finishes you'll see your blog's new URL and the URL for the WordPress admin back end.
+When it finishes you'll see your WordPress blog's new URL and the URL for the WordPress admin area (also called the WordPress dashboard).

 Frequently Asked Questions